PeridexisErrant/DF-Walkthrough/chapters/chap08-defences-traps.rst

 Back to the iron!
 =================
 With a few iron bars made, head on back to the smelter.
-Go and “a”, “Add task”.
-You should now see a new task listed “Make Pig Iron Bar”.
+Go and :kbd:`a`, :guilabel:`Add new task`.
+You should now see a new task listed, :guilabel:`Make Pig Iron Bar`.
 Pig Iron is made out of one iron bar and one piece of flux material (eg, limestone, which we’ve got a lot of).
 Next on the production chain for us will be steel (which requires a pig iron bar an an iron bar and